Tokyo court says lawyers again seeking Ghosn release on bail

-TOKYO (AP) - A Japanese court says lawyers for Carlos Ghosn, the former Nissan Motor Co. chairman detained for more than three months in Tokyo, have requested his release on bail.
+TOKYO (AP) - Lawyers for Carlos Ghosn, the former Nissan Motor Co. chairman detained for more than three months in Japan, requested his release on bail Thursday, the Tokyo District Court said.

-The request for Ghosn’s release was made Thursday.
-Two earlier such requests were rejected.
+Two earlier requests were rejected.

-Ghosn was arrested Nov.
-19, and charged with falsifying financial reports in under-reporting his compensation and with breach of trust in his handling of investment losses and making payments to a Saudi businessman.
+The auto industry veteran was arrested Nov.
+19 and charged with falsifying financial reports in under-reporting his compensation and with breach of trust in his handling of investment losses and making payments to a Saudi businessman.

-Auto industry veteran Ghosn, who led Nissan for two decades, recently hired a new defense lawyer, Junichiro Hironaka, who has a reputation for winning acquittals in a system where 99 percent of the cases end with guilty verdicts.
+Ghosn, who led Nissan for two decades, has been held since his arrest at a detention facility in Tokyo.
+He recently hired a new defense lawyer, Junichiro Hironaka, who has a reputation for winning acquittals in a system where 99 percent of the cases end with guilty verdicts.

-Prosecutors have fought against granting Ghosn’s release on bail, saying they fear he might tamper with evidence.
+Prosecutors have argued against Ghosn’s release on the grounds that suspects might tamper with evidence.

+Ghosn has offered to wear an electronic monitoring device and hire security guards.
+But such offers for bail are not standard in Japan, where suspects are routinely detained until preparations for their trials are complete.
+That may take months.
+No date for his trial has been set.

+Ghosn has repeatedly said he is innocent and that the allegedly underreported compensation was never decided upon or paid.
+He contends that Nissan suffered no costs from his handling of his own investment losses and that the payments to the Saudi businessman were for legitimate business.

 Copyright © 2019 The Washington Times, LLC.